 Cost: $12.25 for a park permit

 If you want to work for your viewpoint, then why not tackle The Crack in Killarney Provincial Park?
 The long, hard 6km trek will take you about 4 to 6 hours to get to the viewpoint overlooking the La Cloche Mountains.
 Ontario Parks recommends that you are in good shape and start on the trail early.
+The trail starts off pretty easy, but around the 3km mark, you start climbing the granite mountains until you are scrambling over boulders up the crack.
+The view from the top.
+Perfection.

 Cost: During the winter, you can park at Spencer Gorge Conservation Area at Tews Falls, but during summer and fall, when colours are at their peak, you’ll have to park at Christie Lake Conservation Area.
 It costs $10 per vehicle and another $5 entry fee.